joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/linked-lists/README.md

 If we look at the grey text nodes, since there is nothing that can branch off of them, the can sometimes be referred to as `leaves`.

-These nodes make a `tree` structure.
+These particular nodes make a `tree` structure.

+Note: `node.js` is an application that allows us to run JavaScript in terminal so that we can build servers and other applications.

 ## Linked List